Families of Clients

 About 12-Step Groups

-- We use slogans such as “Let Go and Let God,” “Easy Does it,” “One Day at a Time,” “Keep It Simple,” “Live and Let Live,” “Don’t Push the River, Let It Flow by Itself.”
-Using these slogans helps us begin to lead our day-to-day lives in a new way.
+• We use slogans such as “Let Go and Let God,” “Easy Does it,” “One Day at a Time,” “Keep It Simple,” “Live and Let Live,” and “Don’t Push the River, Let It Flow by Itself.”
+Family recovery empowers loved ones to stay in their own lane.

-- By applying the Serenity Prayer to our daily lives, we begin to change the unhealthy attitudes we have acquired.
+• By applying the Serenity Prayer to our daily lives, we begin to change the unhealthy attitudes and behaviors we have acquired.